-In the 2020 summer season, we will be holding nine events at five different locations in Tuscaloosa County.
+In the 2023 summer season, we will be holding eight events at four different locations in Tuscaloosa County.
 We are offering this opportunity to all players ages 10-18 and will divide them into five junior divisions.

 Come join us and help us solidify and build a strong foundation for the future of junior golf in West Alabama.
-For more information on the Tuscaloosa Junior Tour, please contact Bradley Ambler or stop by Ol’ Colony Golf Club located at 401 Old Colony Road.
+For more information on the Tuscaloosa Junior Tour, please contact Clay Tyler or stop by Ol’ Colony Golf Club located at 401 Old Colony Road.

 How do I enter?